C-CREAD/RCISA---Websites/README.md

 # RCISA---Websites
-RCISA repository for development projects
+RCISA repository for backend in Django and Python.

 ## Beta Version v0.01
-NOTE: Logic for the website will be implemented soon.
-This website is still being tested, and more content will be added.
-Please refer to the links below to directly access them:
+NOTE: The built-in SQLite3 database with Django will be used for now, but will be subject to change when necessary.
+This is strictly a separate backend being tested for future implementation of the final website.
+Any content found within this backend is used for testing purposes.

+The front-end template will be shown via static pages in the links below:

 ### Links
 1. Home Page: [Home](https://c-cread.github.io/RCISA---Websites/home.html)